Foodle Club

 Ingredients for Hungarian chicken paprikash.

-• Chicken pieces - I used chicken legs (or Marylands), but you could use just thighs or drumsticks if you prefer.
+• Chicken pieces - You can use whole chicken legs (or Marylands), or you could use just thighs or drumsticks.
 Because the sauce needs to simmer slowly for the flavours to develop, I would avoid using chicken breasts as they would tend to overcook and become dry and stringy.
 If you prefer to use breast meat, I recommend you allow the stock and vegetables to simmer for 10 minutes before adding the chicken.

 • Red bell pepper (capsicum) and onions.
 These two vegetables form the base of the sauce.
 The onions should be peeled, and the peppers deseeded and cut into approximately one-inch pieces.